nextflow-io/nextflow/README.md

 In practice, this means that a Nextflow script is defined by composing  many different processes.
-Each process can be written in any scripting language that can be executed by the Linux platform (BASH, Perl, Ruby, Python, etc), to which is added the ability to coordinate and synchronize the execution of the processes by simply specifying their inputs and outputs.
+Each process can be written in any scripting language that can be executed by the Linux platform (BASH, Perl, Ruby, Python, etc), to which is added the ability to coordinate and synchronize the processes execution by simply specifying their inputs and outputs.

 Quick start
 -----------